anamiikajha/random_WisdomQuotes_generatorReact/README.md

 - Display a random wisdom or famous quote, by fetching data from  Quotable API.

-- Quotable API free, open source REST API that provides access to a collection of famous quotes.
+- This app uses Quotable API free, open source REST API that provides access to a collection of famous quotes.

 # Preview